Understanding Hypnotherapy

 Think of the suggestions planted during hypnosis like seeds.
 Your daily actions are the sunlight and water they need to grow.
 Listening to your session recording and taking small, aligned steps in daily life help reinforce the change.

-Hypnotherapy is most effective when it’s a partnership: your therapist guides the process, and you continue nurturing the change between sessions.
+Hypnotherapy is most effective when it’s a partnership: the therapist guides the process, and you continue nurturing the change between sessions.

-Before your first session, there are a couple of simple forms to complete and submit—don’t worry, I’ll explain everything during the consultation.
-For the ongoing sessions, just come ready to share any updates or questions you have since our last meeting.
-Having a quiet, comfortable space is all you really need.
+Before your first session, there is an e-sign form to complete and submit.
+Also, I ask you to handwrite your issues and what you hope to achieve in as much detail and at as much length as you’d like — don’t worry, I’ll explain everything during the consultation.
+For ongoing sessions, just come ready to share any updates or questions you have since our last meeting.

-The first session is scheduled for 90 minutes because it lays the important foundation for your hypnotherapy journey.
+The first session is scheduled for 90 minutes because it lays the important foundation for our work together.
 During this time, I also assess your suggestibility—how you naturally take in information and respond—so I can guide you into hypnosis in a way that works best for you.
 Understanding your suggestibility allows me to shape the suggestions in ways that can be more readily accepted by your subconscious mind.
 Since everyone’s response is different, the extra time ensures the process is personalized, effective, and comfortable.

 After this, ongoing sessions are usually shorter—around 60 minutes—focusing on deepening and reinforcing the progress made.